Snowflake Data Dictionary: Documentation for Your Database

 Multiple data sources support

-Snowflake provides data dictionary only for databases stored within the Snowflake warehouse.
-When you have data stored at non-snowflake databases, you’ll need a centralized data dictionary tool to assimilate all data sources.
+Snowflake provides a data dictionary only for databases stored within the Snowflake warehouse.
+When you have data stored at non-Snowflake databases, you’ll need a centralized data dictionary tool to assimilate all data sources.

 Lack of custom metadata support